 - 60g parmesan, grated

-Soak the porcini in 100ml warm water for half of an hour.
-Butter the lowest and facets of a shallow 25cm cake tin.
-Put a circle of baking parchment in the backside and butter that, too.
+Soak the porcini in 100 warm water for half an hour.
+Butter the lowest facets of a shallow 25cm cake tin.
+Put a circle of baking parchment in the backside and butter that.
 Heat the oven to 180C (160C fan)/350F/gas four

 Slice the mushrooms.
-In a frying pan, heat the olive oil, a walnut of butter, and the garlic, then upload the mushrooms and a salt pinch.
-As they cook and exude juice, boost the warmth a bit so that there is only a little liquid remaining by the time the mushrooms are tender and collapsed.
-Drain and chop the porcini and upload to the pan, in conjunction with the parsley.
+Heat the olive oil, walnuts of butter, and garlic in a frying pan, then add the mushrooms and a pinch of salt.
+As they cook and exude juice, boost the warmth a bit so that only a little liquid remains by the time the mushrooms are tender and collapsed.
+Drain and chop the porcini and add it to the pan with the parsley.

 Peel and slice the potatoes thinly – I do this at the reducing aspect of a field grater.
-Put in a bowl, season with salt and two tablespoons of olive oil, then toss.
+Season with salt and two tablespoons of olive oil in a bowl, then toss.

 Arrange half the potato inside the backside of the tin as smartly or swiftly as you want.
 Cover with the mushrooms and nearly all of the grated parmesan.
 Then cover with the rest of the potatoes, press down, and dot with butter.
 Cut a round of baking parchment and press on top to make a cowl.

 The backside – now the pinnacle – should be golden and crusty.
-If it isn’t, sprinkle with a touch more grated parmesan and slide beneath the grill for a couple of minutes, so it bubbles and browns.
+If it isn’t, sprinkle with a touch more grated parmesan and slide beneath the grill for a few minutes so it bubbles and browns.